Energy-dynamics interplay in temporal networks triggers explosive synchronization: Effect of the system's state on the transition to phase synchronization

-By systematically varying both the internal dynamics parameter $c$ and the energy thresholds $\delta$ and $\delta_D$, we are able to assess how the microscopic dynamical regime of the oscillators interacts with the mesoscopic process of link formation, and how this interplay shapes the macroscopic synchronization transition.
+As previously described, these thresholds determine the existence of a connection between two oscillators at a given time: a link is established only if the absolute difference in the corresponding energy (conservative or dissipative) is below the threshold.
+By systematically exploring various values of both the internal dynamics parameter $c$ and the energy thresholds $\delta$ and $\delta_D$, the interaction between the oscillators’ microscopic dynamical regimes and the mesoscopic link formation process can be assessed, revealing how this interplay shapes the macroscopic synchronization transition.